kubo/ocidump/README.md

 ### Unix

-Intall ruby if it isn't installed.
+Install ruby if it isn't installed.

 Run `make` to compile ocidump on Linux or OS X. Run `gmake` on Solaris.

 Ocidump hooks `dlsym` on linux and solaris for programs which bind OCI functions at runtime via `dlsym`.
 However I received a mail saying that it caused SEGV.
-If you have touble, add `-DDISABLE_DYSYM_HOOK` to `CFLAGS` in `Makefile`.
+If you have trouble, add `-DDISABLE_DYSYM_HOOK` to `CFLAGS` in `Makefile`.

 ### Windows

-Intall ruby if it isn't installed.
+Install ruby if it isn't installed.

 Ocidump supports the following two hooking methods on Windows.